clicon/clixon-docs/overview.rst

 Standards
 ---------
-Clixon supports standards including YANG, NETCONF, RESTCONF, XML and XPATH.
+Clixon supports standards including YANG, NETCONF, RESTCONF, XML and XPath.
 See :ref:`clixon_standards` for more details.

 How to get Clixon
 -----------------